 Where one cell will show a dramatically lower Specific Gravity (SG) reading than the other cells.

-Usually resulting from physical damage to a battery during transportation.
+Usually resulting from physical damage to a battery during transportation or extreme vibrations.

 Stringent quality assurance and inspection processes demanded by leading vehicle manufacturers ensures genuine manufacturing faults in batteries are negligible.